 Google's Three Personality Eras: Why the Founders Had to Come Back

 In February 2023, three months after ChatGPT launched, a retired co-founder of Google requested access to the company's code.
 He hadn't worked there in four years.
 He'd been drinking espresso, studying physics, riding around on a yacht.
-His name was on the door, but his fingerprints weren't on the product anymore.
 Then Sergey Brin came back.
 Larry Page came in from Fiji.
 Sundar Pichai — the man both founders had personally chosen to run their company — sat in the same emergency meetings.

 Apple didn’t bring back Jobs.
 Microsoft didn’t bring back Gates.
 Amazon didn’t bring back Bezos.
 But Google brought back its founders.